 The prefrontal cortex has 9 key functions which relate to development and communication:

 - Emotional Flexibility

 - Emotional Regulation

 - Fear Modulation

-Due to the elevated levels of cortisol, the part of the brain which develops these functions is closed down.
+Due to the elevated levels of cortisol, the pre-frontal cortex, which develops these functions is closed down.
 This results in many children having significant difficulties and delays in these areas.